Work for the Department of Revenue

 We serve our state through tax revenue, alcoholic beverage licensing, cannabis control licensing, and property valuation in addition to dozens of other programs and services.

 Join our crew of over 650 full-time employees working across the state.
-Positions include:

 Current Openings